flyingcircusio/doc/src/reference/security/disaster-recovery.md

 Disaster prevention

+% FIXME: we do not use RAID anymore

 : We buy professional hardware with those components that are most likely to fail built in redundantly: multiple disks in RAID and a redundant power supply.